History

 March 11

-- Glass Animals perform the last show before the Coronavirus pandemic caused nationwide concert and music festival cancelations, ultimately resulting in a 13 month long shut down of the club.
+- Glass Animals performed the last show before the Coronavirus pandemic caused nationwide concert and music festival cancelations, ultimately resulting in a 13-month-long shutdown of the club.

 October 16-18